priestd09/Cloner/README.md

 3. the default download-dir is **backup**, you can change it in ``/application/controllers/cloner.php``

 ###Warning
-There is very little output on th command-lin, no error-handling and no messaging.
+There is very little output on th command-line, no error-handling and no messaging.
 Use at you own risk.
+Don´t use it as your one and only backup system.